 My favourite thing about the course is the even split between theory and placement.
 I get to practise what I’ve learnt in my lectures in the Clinical Simulation Centre, home to a fully-equipped ambulance, community flat and wards, to build up my skills before going out on my placements.
 So far, I’ve completed multiple scenarios, including a critical care trauma scenario in a 'nightclub' within the Immersive Learning Environment.
 These experiences have given me the opportunity to think about how I can use my skills and get essential feedback, so I can improve my performance.
 This has really helped boost my confidence!

 The teaching staff are extremely knowledgeable and include specialist primary and critical care paramedics, who have a wealth of experience.
-They’re all incredibly supportive, especially when attending traumatic incidents out on placement, where the check in with me to make sure I’m ok.
-Where we haven’t been going out on placement because of Covid-19, they’ve come up with situational-based learning activities to get our brains thinking ‘clinically’ again.
+They’re all incredibly supportive, especially when attending traumatic incidents out on placement, they always check in with me to make sure I’m ok.

 My clinical placements